Mobile

 Besides the announcements, the event is set to witness keynote speeches from some of the most prominent personnel in the industry.
 Among the high-profile crowd is Ajit Pai, Chairman of the FCC, who has recently been in the center of controversy over the Net Neutrality issue.

-Other high-profile figures include Rajeev Suri, CEO of Nokia, company that has made a resounding comeback into the mobile world with its new Nokia 8.
+Other high-profile figures include Rajeev Suri, CEO of Nokia, a company that has made a resounding comeback into the mobile world with its new Nokia 8.
 Also, Sunil Bharti Mittal, founder and chairman of Bharti Enterprises and GSMA, India’s lead communications company.

 However, the most exciting part of the conference is the exhibition floor, which is a 2-day home for 1,000 exhibitors from around the world.
 The show floor presents a glimpse into today’s technologies for corporations and enthusiasts alike.
 Technologies displayed cover all forms of innovations, ranging from IoT, VR\AR, gaming, to robotics and all the way to software solutions.